markaren/kts/README.md

 # kts
-Kotlin script runner
+Kotlin script runner.

-Enables Kotlin script to be invoked with external maven dependencies.
+Enables Kotlin scripts to be invoked with external maven dependencies.

 ### Example